 To prepare students for the future we need to make changes to how we educate them now.
 Education Elements will discuss some of the key ways in which the world of work is evolving and how personalized learning will help students succeed.

 Transitioning to digital literacy programs for districts of all sizes come with different requirements.
 This panel will describe their vision for transitioning to a digital literacy environment, the importance of student and family engagement, and the results.

 As we all know, new college & career ready standards, combined with more effective instructional strategies and especially digital assessments are creating a massive “Rush” for technology in K12 school systems.
-In this session, Mike will discuss some of the key challenges and approaches to improving student outcomes by taking the focus off the Device.
+In this session, Elliot will discuss some of the key challenges and approaches to improving student outcomes by taking the focus off the Device.